How To Write Numbers In Expanded Form

 Different Number Systems: Exploring Beyond Base 10

 While our everyday number system is base-10 (decimal), other number systems exist.
-The principles of expanded form still apply, but the base changes.
+Worth adding: the principles of expanded form still apply, but the base changes.
 Let's look at base 2 (binary), commonly used in computer science.

 Consider the binary number 1011<sub>2</sub>.
 The subscript '2' indicates it's a binary number.